Michael Jackson And Lisa Marie Presley’s Marriage Was Arranged By The Church Of Scientology, Says Old Theory

 “Why would she marry him?
 The only answer is Scientology,” says another former Scientologist.

-As for the reason, stars are reportedly attractive the the church because they offer lots of cash and help it attract new members.
+As for the reason, stars are reportedly attracted to the church because they offer lots of cash as well as help attract new members.

 “One of my jobs was to get celebrities active, to convince them to hustle and promote Scientology,” said Robert Vaughn Young, who acted as a publicity officer with the church for 20 years.